 It's a short window in the morning to get the perfect shot with sunlight.
 The sun disappears behind the mountains already at midday.

-This adventurous and popular via ferrata is a must for Lago di Garda region and refreshing on hot summer days.
-It last in total around two hours.
+This adventurous and famous via ferrata is a must-do for the Lago di Garda region.
+Due to the stream below it's refreshing cool during hot summer days.